 When the mixture is thoroughly beaten (it will take about twenty minutes by hand), spread on buttered sheets in oblong pieces about four inches long and one and a half inches wide.
 These must be about two inches apart.

-Bake in a rather quick oven for about twenty-five minutes.
-As soon as they are done, ice with chocolate frosting.
-When the icing is cold, you will cut the eclairs on one side and fill them.
+Bake in a rather quick oven (425°F) for about twenty-five minutes.
+As soon as they are done, ice with chocolate frosting (recipe below).
+When the icing is cold, you will cut the eclairs on one side and add the filling.